 Procedures

-Faculty teaching online courses are required to use the online course evaluation system.
-Approximately three weeks prior to the last day of class faculty receive an email announcement from the Faculty Files Office notifying them that the online evaluation system is available for students to begin completing their evaluations.
+Faculty receive an email announcement approximately three weeks prior to the last day of class notifying them that the online evaluation system is available for students to begin completing their evaluations.
 This notification includes the submission deadline date.
 It is the faculty member’s responsibility to provide their students with the instructions regarding access to and completion of the evaluations.
+A notification will also be posted in the Learning Management System (currently Canvas).

 Team Taught Courses